UcarLab/CMVerify/README.md

 adata = sc.AnnData(X=adata_pre.raw.X, obs=adata_pre.obs, var=adata_pre.raw.var)
 ```

-This ensures that the data used for predictions is based on raw counts, which is essential for the analysis.
+Please ensure that the data used for predictions is based on raw counts, which is essential for the analysis.

 ### 3. Making Predictions